 - We don’t find midnight science experiments at all unusual, just like you don’t find 8 a.m. art projects at the breakfast table uncommon.

-- We’re not hurting our daughter’s chances at getting a “real job” someday.
+- We’re not hurting our son’s chances at getting a “real job” someday.
 (This was probably the most hurtful comment I’ve received.)
-If Ashar wants to, she can and will get up.
-If she prefers, which she probably will, she’ll get a job that has her starting at 5 or 10 p.m.
-Hey, it worked for me and for her dad!
+If Ashar wants to, he can and will get up.
+If he prefers, which he probably will, he’ll get a job that has him starting at 5 or 10 p.m.
+Hey, it worked for me and for his dad!
 By the same token, we know that not everyone can work second or third shift, so if your kids are getting up at 7 a.m., that’s fine too – just please, trust them to know their bodies and know the times they’re most productive.

 Most of all, please know that our night-owl family isn’t judging your early-bird one.
 Maybe we’re even a little jealous, because you get to go to museums fully conscious!
 (If we do that, we’re only there 2 hours before they close!)